webis-de/small-text/CONTRIBUTING.md

 ### Documentation Conventions

-The paradigma here is that 1. the same thing should unambiguously be referred to in the same way (i.e. don't use different names or spellings for one single concept) and 2. similar things should be treated in the same way.
+The same thing should unambiguously be referred to in the same way (i.e. don't use different names or spellings for one single concept) and similar things should be treated in the same way.

 #### General